Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 Understanding how the venue's special features align with your plans is crucial.
 If you're dreaming of an outdoor ceremony, confirm whether there's a suitable backup space in inclement weather.

-For venues with unique architectural elements or stunning views, inquire about photography restrictions and the ideal timing for capturing shots.
+For venues with unique architectural elements or stunning views, inquire about photography restrictions and the best time to capture shots.
 Also, remember to ask about exclusive areas, such as bridal suites or designated spaces for entertainment setups.

 When discussing restrictions, ensure that everything is in writing and that you understand the consequences of any potential violations.
 This includes understanding deposit requirements, cancellation policies, and any attrition penalties that might affect your final costs.